aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_repository.md

-      --branch string                     pass the branch name to be scanned --cache-backend string              cache backend (e.g. redis://localhost:6379) (default "fs") --cache-ttl duration                cache TTL when using redis as cache backend --clear-cache                       clear image caches without scanning
+      --branch string                     pass the branch name to be scanned --cache-backend string              cache backend (e.g. redis://localhost:6379) (default "fs") --cache-ttl duration                cache TTL when using redis as cache backend --cf-params strings                 specify paths to override the Cloudformation parameters files --clear-cache                       clear image caches without scanning
       --commit string                     pass the commit hash to be scanned --config-data strings               specify paths from which data for the Rego policies will be recursively loaded